nhewitt99/nhewitt99.github.io/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
-I'm a software developer with broad interests in robotics, machine learning, and computer science.
+I'm a software engineer with broad interests in mobile robotics, perception, and autonomy.
 Passionate about solving messy, meaningful problems.
+Currently working on bringing smarter robots to active construction sites.

 I received my M.S. in Robotics at Oregon State University under the advising of [Dr. Kagan Tumer](http://web.engr.oregonstate.edu/~ktumer/).
 I received my B.Sc. in Computer Engineering from the University of North Carolina at Charlotte, *summa cum laude*.